JeMuGa/JeMuGa/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jesus
 =============================================================================================================================

-Senior Frontend developer
+Software Developer
 -------------------------

-I'm a frontend developer who loves new technologies.
+I'm a software developer specialiuzed in frontend who loves new technologies.
 My coding is primarily done with react.js, TypeScript and JavaScript.

 *   ⚡  I'm a ninja too, shhh...